chili-publish/studio-sdk/src/README.md

 ## General Structure

-To get familiar with the
-SDK consist of controllers which are individual Javascript classes and methods of these classes.
+The SDK consist of controllers which are individual Javascript classes and methods of these classes.
 Currently there are 5 different controllers:

 -   AnimationController